eNMS-automation/eNMS/README.md

 - geographically on a 2D or 3D world map (with the tile layer of your choice: Open Street Map, Google Map...)
 - logically with a force-based algorithm (`d3.js`).

-You can click on a device to display its properties or start a Web SSH session.
+You can click on a device to display its properties or start a Web SSH terminal session.

 Geographical View                             |  Logical View :--------------------------------------------:|:-------------------------------: